kc-claas/README-generator/output/README.md

 - [Questions](#questions)

 ## Installation
-This is a sample of the installation instructions
+These are sample installation instructions

 ## Usage
-This is a sample of the usage information
+This is the sample usage information

 ## License
-This application is covered under the [MIT](https://opensource.org/license/mit) license
+This application is covered under the [MIT](./LICENSE) license

 ## Contribution
-This is a sample of the contribution guidelines
+These are sample contribution guidelines

 ## Test
-This is a sample of the testing instructions
+These are sample testing instructions

 ## Questions
 Github: [sample-username](https://github.com/sample-username)